mauno-j-ronkko/sharkC64/docs/language/expressions/arrays.md

 performance.
 In particular, this means that a byte array element can appear in an index expression of another byte array element.
 So, an expression like `data[screen[$12]]` is perfectly valid.
+An element in a two-dimensional byte array is accessed with two indexes, for instance, `screen[3, 33]`.

 The first element in a byte array has the index value `0`, and the last element has the index `length - 1`, where `length` is the length of the byte array.